zzhangjii/learning-library/ApplicationIntegration-labguide.md

 below to see what setup steps you need to perform after class so you can do these lab exercises again in your own environment.

-# Appendix: Setup for the Labs
+# Appendix Setup for the Labs

 Here is how you can establish your environment so you can repeat the labs after class.
 You’ll find sections below for Oracle ATP Setup and